thew0205/remote_dustbin_project/README.md

 Contributions to this project are welcome.
 If you find any issues or have improvements to suggest, please feel free to open an issue or submit a pull request.
 Be sure to follow the existing code style and conventions when contributing.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify, distribute, and use the code in accordance with the terms of the license.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-We would like to thank the open-source community for their contributions and support in building this project.
-Special thanks to the creators and maintainers of the Flutter framework, ESP32 Arduino library, and
+Special thanks to the creators and maintainers of the Flutter framework, ESP32 Arduino library, and Arduino Community.